-India has a huge variety of things to offer to a visitor and we believe Mumbai sums it all up – it’s a city where you can find it all – temples, cultural monuments, archeological sites, nature, sea, markets, incredible food and even more incredible people.
+India has a huge variety of things to offer to a visitor and we believe Mumbai sums it all up.
+Firstly it’s a city where you can find it all – temples, cultural monuments, archeological sites, nature, sea, markets, incredible food.
+Moreover is full with incredible people.

-Even though India is usually referred as a country that you either love or hate, we think you don´t necessarily need to take side – in India you can find plenty of things – beautiful, ugly and controversial – and some of them you will love while absolutely hating some others.
+For many people India is about hate it or love it.
+We think you don´t necessarily need to take side.
+In India you can find plenty of things.
+Some are beautiful, ugly and controversial and some of them you will love while absolutely hating some others.

 At the end of the day not only beautiful things are valuable.
 Sometimes there is more value in seeing the things as they are, without makeup and filters.
 India explains the best that theory.